-When NMS8x is installed without a guide system, follow the recommendations below: Confirm the mounting nozzle is in the sector between 45 and 90 degrees (or -45 and -90 degrees) away from the inlet pipe of the tank.
-This prevents heavy swinging
+When NMS8x is installed without a guide system, follow the recommendations below: • Confirm the mounting nozzle is in the sector between 45 and 90 degrees (or -45

-- of the displacer caused by waves or turbulence from the inlet liquid. - Confirm the mounting nozzle is 500 mm (19.69 in) or more away from the tank wall. - If a stilling well cannot be mounted in the tank due to the shape or condition of the tank, attaching a guide system is recommended.
+- and -90 degrees)away from the inlet pipe of the tank.
+This prevents heavy swinging of the displacer caused by waves or turbulence from the inlet liquid. - Confirm the mounting nozzle is 500 mm (19.69 in) or more away from the tank wall. - If a stilling well cannot be mounted in the tank due to the shape or condition of the tank, attaching a guide system is recommended.
 Consult E+H services for further information.

-■ 13 Recommended position for mounting NMS8x and minimum measuring level; dimensions mm (in)
+I3 Recommended position for mounting NMS8x and minimum measuring level; dimensions mm (in)

-- 1 Inlet pipe - 2 Tank nozzle - Before pouring liquid into the tank, confirm that liquid flowing through the inlet of the pipe will not contact the displacer directly. - When discharging liquid out of the tank, ensure that the displacer will not get caught in the liquid current and sucked into the outlet pipe.
+- 1 Inlet pipe - 2 Tank nozzle

+• When discharging liquid out of the tank, ensure that the displacer will not get caught in the liquid current and sucked into the outlet pipe.